DariusGuillaume/Spotify-Clone/README.md

 # Spotify Clone

-This project is a Spotify clone built using Next.js, React, Stripe for payment processing, Supabase for authentication and database management with PostgreSQL, and Tailwind CSS for styling.
+This project is a concept of a Spotify website if it was in LightMode, built using Next.js, React, Stripe for payment processing, Supabase for authentication and database management with PostgreSQL, and Tailwind CSS for styling.

 ## Table of Contents